Clinical Rehabilitation Counseling and Rehabilitation Mental Health Counseling

 The Clinical Rehabilitation Counseling and Clinical Rehabilitation Counseling in Mental Health Program are housed within the Department of Early Childhood, Special Education and Rehabilitation Counseling at the University of Kentucky.
 The UKRCP offers graduate degrees at the master’s and doctoral levels.

 Completion of the master’s program leads to a Master’s degree in Rehabilitation Counseling (MRC) and the flexible curriculum can be tailored to meet each student’s individual needs and interests.
 The program prepares students to become professional rehabilitation counselors who are able to assist persons with physical, mental, developmental, cognitive, and emotional disabilities to achieve their personal, career, and independent living goals through the application of the rehabilitation counseling process, thus enhancing the quality of life of consumers.
+It is anticipated that the Clinical Mental Health program will enable graduates to be licensed as professional counselors.

 On Campus Master’s Program Curriculum for Clinical Rehabilitation Counseling & Clinical Rehabilitation Counseling in Mental Health